2019- 2020 State Championships - Port Dalrymple Yacht Club - 7th to 9th March 2020

-This years Championships are to be held at St Helens on Tassie's East Coast.
-This is the first time our Association has held a championship here and we are looking forward to working with the St Helens Sailing Squadron to run a successful championships.
-Come along and enjoy the racing and social get togethers.
+This years Championships are to be held at Port Dalrymple Yacht Club.
 Notice of race below.
-Entries must be in by Wednesday 6th March.
-Late entries will be accepted up until 10am Saturday 9th March at an extra cost.
+Entries must be in by Wednesday 4th March 2020.
+Late entries will be accepted up until 10am Saturday 7th March at an extra cost.

 Download Notice of Race (PDF)